unovie-ai/ThreatRiskAI/README.md

 # ThreatRiskAI

-Threat Risk Assessment for SBOM using GENAI
+Threat Risk Assessment for SBOM using GENAI.
+Built as a Security Project by a team security master students.

 ## Project Goals